 Students are provided with an engaging hands-on program with our Specialist Science Teacher each week.
 Students explore Earth and Space Sciences, Biological Sciences, Chemical Sciences, and Physical Sciences through the inquiry process.

 Our Science program is fundamental in teaching students to investigate, make predictions, observe and solve problems to understand our biological, physical and technological world.

-Each child has one or two physical education and one sport sessions per week.
+All students have one physical education and one house sport sessions per week.

-Pre-Primary to Year 6 are divided into Gold, Green, Blue or Red factions.
-Where possible, children from the same family are placed in the same faction.
-Children are encouraged to wear their correct colour sport t-shirt when representing their faction during sport sessions and sporting events.
+Children from the same family are placed in the same house.
+Children are encouraged to wear their correct colour house shirt when representing their house during sport sessions and sporting events.

 Students from Pre-Primary to Year 6 have two weeks of Interm Swimming lessons.
 All children are expected to attend unless medical reasons prevent them from doing so, a note is then required.

 Albany has beautiful beaches, it is important that students gain a high level of swimming ability for their personal safety.

 This very successful program targets students in Junior Primary to improve their reading skills.
 Students work one-on-one with a trained Rocket Reader coordinator to support and improve their Reading skills.